YumaYX/rubydemodoc/input/roo/cell.md

-This Ruby code snippet demonstrates how to interact with an Excel file using the `roo` gem.
-First, the `require 'roo'` statement loads the necessary library.
-Then, `Roo::Excelx.new('input/roo/book.xlsx')` initializes an Excelx object, specifying the path to the Excel file named "book.xlsx" located within the "input/roo" directory.
-Subsequently, `sh1 = xlsx.sheet('mysheet')` accesses a specific sheet named "mysheet" within the Excel file, assigning it to the variable `sh1`.
-The code then attempts to access the cell at row 1, column 1 using `sh1.cell(1,1)`.
-Similarly, `sh1.cell(1,2)` attempts to access the cell at row 1, column 2.
-Finally, `sh1.last_row` retrieves the index of the last row in the "mysheet" sheet, and `sh1.last_column` retrieves the index of the last column in the same sheet.
+ This Ruby code snippet demonstrates the use of the Roo gem to read data from an Excel spreadsheet in XLSX format.
+The first line imports the Roo library, which provides a convenient interface for reading and writing Excel files.

+The second line creates a new instance of the Roo::Excelx class, which represents the Excel file being opened.
+The file is located at 'input/roo/book.xlsx'.

+The third line retrieves a reference to a sheet in the Excel file by its name, using the sheet() method.
+In this case, the sheet's name is 'mysheet'.

+The fourth and fifth lines retrieve the value of the cell at row 1 and column 1 (the upper left-hand corner) and column 2 (the cell immediately to the right of it).
+The last_row() method retrieves the number of rows in the sheet, while the last_column() method retrieves the number of columns.